 Kidepo Valley National Park

-Kidepo Valley National Park is a 1442 Square kilometer found in the northeastern corner of Uganda on the border of Uganda and South Sudan and few kilometers away from the Kenyan border.
+Kidepo Valley National Park is a 1442 Square kilometer found in the northeastern corner of Uganda on the border of Uganda and South Sudan and a few kilometers away from the Kenyan border.
 The park is situated in Kaabong District approximately 570km from Kampala when you use the shortest route through Kampala – Karuma – Gulu – Kitgum up to Kidepo.
-There are other alternative routes that include that go through Karuma – Lira – Kotido – Kaabong and then Kidepo which is about 705km around 12-hour drive.
+There are other alternative routes that include that go through Karuma – Lira – Kotido – Kaabong and then Kidepo which is about 705km around a 12-hour drive.
 There are also two routes that pass through the eastern part of the country which include; Kampala – Mbale – Sironko – Moroto – Kotido – Kaabong – Kidepo about 740km and, Kampala – Mbale – Soroti – Moroto – Kotido – Kabong – Kidepo around 792km.

 The local communities in the park include the pastoral Karamojong which is similar to the Maasai in Kenya and the IK which are hunters whose survival is threatened.
-The park still has only two temporally rivers which disappear during the dry season and the main permanent water source in the park is found in the wetlands and remnant pools.
+The park still has only two temporally rivers that disappear during the dry season and the main permanent water source in the park is found in the wetlands and remnant pools.

 The park was gazetted as a national park in 1962 and it’s much known for its big games.
 The park is home to over 77 mammal species and over 475 different species of birds.
 This makes the park a perfect destination for both wildlife and bird lovers and on top of that, the park still ranks among the finest wildness in the world.